-The fourth omission is that Paul never refers to believers as Christians .
+The fifth omission is that Paul never refers to believers as Christians .
 Peter does once and some outside of Christ

 did, but that is it.
 Why?
 Paul does not see our identity in a label but in Christ Jesus Himself.
 For me, to live is Christ.

 The world looks for labels and titles, but we are to manifest a life, Christ who is our life .

 Undoubtedly, there are other omissions.
 My point is not so much to challenge the traditional views (although I do

 somewhat) but to challenge one to go beyond these to the otherness of the good news of Jesus.
 Paul seems to

 transcend the traditional views.
 He testified that he did not shrink from declaring the whole purpose of God (Acts

 20:27).
 I believe we need to listen carefully to him, even in his omissions.